slang25/SvgToVectorDrawableConverter/README.md

 (Converts all SVG files in current directory.)

 ## Running on OS X
 OS X 10.7 or better, Mono and Inkscape are required.
-If you do not have Mono installed, please download and install it from http://www.mono-project.com/download and if you do not have Inkscape installed, please download and install it from https://inkscape.org/pt-br/download/mac-os/
+If you do not have Mono installed, please download and install it from http://www.mono-project.com/download
+For Inkscape installation instructions visit https://inkscape.org/en/download/mac-os/

 Open terminal and run
 ```